IBM-Cloud/DevOps-Services-Docs/docs/integrations/slack_auto/index.md

 2. Click **SLACK**.
 ![Slack integration page][4]

 3. Type the API authentication token for your Slack account.
+You must use a generated full-access token to authenticate with Slack.
 For instructions about how find this token, see [Slack authentication](https://api.slack.com/web#authentication).

 4. Type the name of the Slack channel that you want pipeline notifications to be sent to.
 You can use an existing, archived, or new channel.
 If the specified Slack channel doesn't exist, it is created.
 If the specified Slack channel is currently archived, it is reactivated.